renn0xtek9/Arithmos/doc/development/source/tutorial-cont.rst

 Although our widget is now ready to test, for a final touch, let's design an icon for our widget.
 As specified in the widget header, we will call it
-:download:`DataSamplerA.svg <orange-demo/orangedemo/icons/DataSamplerA.svg>`
+:download:`DataSamplerA.svg <arithmos-demo/arithmosdemo/icons/DataSamplerA.svg>`
-and put it in `icons` subdirectory of `orangedemo` directory.
+and put it in `icons` subdirectory of `arithmosdemo` directory.

-With this we can now go ahead and install the orangedemo package.
-We will do this by running ``pip install -e .`` command from within the `orange-demo` directory.
+With this we can now go ahead and install the arithmosdemo package.
+We will do this by running ``pip install -e .`` command from within the `arithmos-demo` directory.

 .. note::
    Depending on your python installation you might need administrator/superuser privileges.

-For a test, we now open Orange Canvas.
+For a test, we now open Arithmos Canvas.
 There should be a new pane in a widget toolbox called Demo.
 If we click on this pane, it displays an icon of our widget.
 Try to hover on it to see if the header and channel info was processed correctly: